MIT-CAVE/cave_app/cave_api/README_API_STRUCTURE.md

 ##### Special and custom keys
 Key | Default | Description
 --- | ------- | -----------
-`wipe_existing` | True | Indicate if all current session data (the current session of the requesting user) should be wiped before overwriting all currently passed data.
+`wipe_existing` | `True` | Indicate if all current session data (the current session of the requesting user) should be wiped before overwriting all currently passed data.
 This can be used to reduce server load.
-For example given a specific command, if only a single top_level_key should be updated, you can simply pass that top_level_key dictionary and set `wipe_existing` to `False`. in this case, you would only overwrite that single top_level_key and leave the rest unchanged.
+For example given a specific command, if only a single top-level key should be updated, you can simply pass the top-level key dictionary and set `wipe_existing` to `False`.
+In this case, you would only overwrite that single top-level key and leave the rest unchanged.

 #### Example